sigp/discv5/README.md

 This is done in the following way:

-1. If a connecting node provides and ENR without specifying an address (this should be the default case for most nodes behind a NAT, or ones that have just started) we consider this valid.
+1. If a connecting node provides an ENR without specifying an address (this should be the default case for most nodes behind a NAT, or ones that have just started) we consider this valid.
 Typically this will occur when a node has yet to determine its external IP address via PONG responses and has not